Holocausto Canibal

 Holocausto Canibal (Portuguese for 'Cannibal Holocaust') is a Portuguese goregrind band based in Rio Tinto.
-Formed in 1997, the band has released one demo, six studio albums, three EPs, four splits and a compilation album and is considered one of the most well known Portuguese extreme metal acts in the scene today.
+Formed in 1997, the band has released one demo, six studio albums, three EPs, four splits, and a compilation album.
+They are considered one of the most well known Portuguese extreme metal acts today.

-The band's sound is heavily influenced by such acts as Carcass, Impetigo, Dead Infection, and Blood and Deranged.
-They fuse goregrind with some death metal elements, while the lyrics are mainly focused on gore, sexual perversion and paraphilias, all written and sung in Portuguese.
+The band's sound is heavily influenced by artists including Carcass, Impetigo, Dead Infection, and Blood and Deranged.
+They fuse goregrind with some death metal elements, while the lyrics are mainly focused on gore, sexual perversion and paraphilias.
+The lyrics are written and sung in Portuguese.

 History

 1997–2002: Early days, first reactions and Gonorreia Visceral

 Holocausto Canibal was established in the fall of 1997 by bassist Z. Pedro, who recruited vocalist Ricardo S., guitar player Nuno P. and drummer J. Lamelas, forming the first official line-up.